hoffms/docs/README.md

-# Uniswap Documentation
+# Sherry Documentation

-This web application contains all documentation for Uniswap products.
+This web application contains all documentation for Sherry products.
 It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

 # Project Layout

-### Uniswap documentation is broken down into four sections:
+### Sherry documentation is broken down into four sections:
-- Concepts - General Uniswap information or concepts useful for using Uniswap products, such as *Hooks* and *Fees*
+- Concepts - General Sherry information or concepts useful for using Sherry products, such as *Triggers* and *Actions*
-- Contracts - Uniswap smart contracts including *v4*, *v3*, *UniswapX*, *Universal Router*, *Permit2*, *v2*, and *v1*
+- Contracts - Sherry smart contracts used for integrations
-- SDKs - Uniswap integrations such as the *v4-sdk*, *v3-sdk* and the *Swap Widget*
+- SDKs - Sherry Trigger development kit such as the *TriggerSDK* and *TriggerKit*.
-- APIs - The Uniswap APIs such the *Subgraph API*
+- APIs - The Sherry APIs such the *Actions API*

 ### Each item in a section should include the following:
 - *Overview*